Voitheia/ACD2023WinIR/README.md

 Simulates the adversary's initial actions to obtain admin access:
 - Locate the password document with a powershell command
 - Attempt to login to the administrator user's account using the passwords found to find valid credentials
-- Run the `privesc` with the admin's credentials
+- Run the `elevate` with the admin's credentials

 ### 3. Elevate
-Spawn an elevated process as the administrator
+Spawn `privesc` in a high integrity context using [fodhelper UAC bypass](https://github.com/redcanaryco/atomic-red-team/blob/master/atomics/T1548.002/T1548.002.md#atomic-test-4---bypass-uac-using-fodhelper---powershell)

 ### 4. Privesc
 Uses token impersonation of a system process to obtain SYSTEM access, and then run the `loader` with that access.
-- Processes which we are able to obtain a SYSTEM token:
+- Processes which we are able to obtain a SYSTEM token from:
   -  wininit.exe, smss.exe, services.exe, winlogon.exe, unsecapp.exe, csrss.exe, dllhost.exe, lsass.exe

 ### 5. Loader